 Admit when you’ve made a mistake, and always keep your word.
 Don’t make promises you can’t keep or don’t intend to keep.
 When you say one thing but act differently, it’s a form of dishonesty that breaks trust.

 7. Ask for opinions – and take them seriously

-Want to know how to build trust and confidence in the workplace?
-Just ask your employees.
-Seems too simple, right?
-But an open-door policy can go a long way.
+Want to know how to build trust with employees?
+Ask them.
+An open-door policy can go a long way.
 When employees feel like they can talk to you – and that you’ll truly listen – trust is built.
 Along the same lines, talk about trust, fears and the company culture in general on a regular basis.
 Make it a part of your normal conversation, and you’ll build a safe environment where employees can truly be heard.

 Ready to raise your standards and get to work building trust in the workplace?
 With the right combination of leadership, honesty and relationship-building, you’ll soon have a team that trusts you and each other – and that leads to growth for everyone.